fletchjp/MERG-Arduino-Software/TestEncoderKeypad/README.md

 Most of these examples work with the IO abstraction library.

+## Martin's Library

+Martin Da Costa has written a library for use with encoders.
+There are two versions in use here.

+The first is a local copy of his files which has now been replaced by use of a libary (encoderMD).

 ## What works when the Keypad is on the I2C?

 I have been attempting to combine code for the encoder using Martin's library with a keypad connected using I2C.
 So far I have had mysterious failures when using both.